falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new DefaultApi(config);
-            var uploadId = uploadId_example;  // string | ID of the upload to mark as aborted var storeId = storeId_example;  // string | ID of the store containing the upload
+            var uploadId = "uploadId_example";  // string | ID of the upload to mark as aborted var storeId = "storeId_example";  // string | ID of the store containing the upload

             try
             {